 ABB / Alstom Power

-This was the first company I co-founded, back in the days when software companies didn’t really need web pages.
+This was the first company I co-founded.
 I started working on it as a hobby, when I was too young to get a summer internship in a software company.
 The first product was a tool for recording, calculating and displaying scores for platform and springboard diving competitions (written using Turbo Pascal on MS-DOS) .
 This was a relatively new idea, and the software was used for the Australian National Diving Championships in 1993 and 1996.
 A live feed of the scores was sent to the live broadcast TV feed for Fox Sports.
 Later we built an early example of what is now called an asset management platform for urban infrastructure maintenance, and a database for managing an undergraduate social induction program at Monash University.

 TUSC Computer Systems

 TUSC (acquired later by Ericsson) produced network fault management software for Telstra.
 I worked there while studying, mainly doing software testing, test room setup and bug fixing.
 The software allowed Telstra to manage network faults across the whole continent from a small number of control rooms.
 Here's an archived page of the company from around the time I was there.
 I also learned to juggle while working there.